ezWheelSAS/swd-starter-kit-config/README.md

-# SWD® Starter Kit config files
+# SWD® Starter Kit configuration files

 This repo contains a set of sample configuration files for the SWD Starter Kit.